Sex in advertising: Gender roles

 After women achieved the vote in the United States, Britain and Canada in the 1920s, advertising agencies exploited the new status of women.
 For example, they associated driving an automobile with masculinity, power, control, and dominance over a beautiful woman sitting alongside.
 More subtly, they published automobile ads in women's magazines, at a time when the vast majority of purchasers and drivers were in fact men.
 The new ads promoted themes of women's liberation while also delineating the limits of this freedom.
 Automobiles were more than practical devices, they were also highly visible symbols of affluence, mobility and modernity.
 The ads offered women a visual vocabulary to imagine their new social and political roles as citizens and to play an active role in shaping their identity as modern women.

-Evolutionary theory

-Research into evolution explains the use of sex in advertising and the differences between genders with different mating strategies:

-It is the biological prerogative of the male to reproduce with as many females as possible, as this increases his chances of producing offspring.
-Because of this need to reproduce as much as possible, males search for cues which signal females are available and accessible, such as seductive behavior, as well as cues that indicate good health, including facial symmetry, shiny hair and firm breasts.
-Evolutionary research into female sex strategies show that women are more concerned about long term prospects and mates' resources, and less interested in typical male requirements of good health and accessibility.

-This explains why sexually explicit adverts tend to be directed at male consumers, whereas products aimed at a female market typically involve romantic imagery, and males who are wealthy, intelligent or powerful.

 History

 The earliest known use of sex in advertising is by the Pearl Tobacco brand in 1871, which featured a naked maiden on the package cover.
 In 1885, W. Duke & Sons inserted trading cards into cigarette packs that featured sexually provocative starlets.
 Duke grew to become the leading American cigarette brand by 1890.

 Other early forms of sex appeal in advertising include woodcuts and illustrations of attractive women (often unclothed from the waist up) adorning posters, signs, and ads for saloons, tonics, and tobacco.
 In several notable cases, sex in advertising has been claimed as the reason for increased consumer interest and sales.